VolkanSah/run-multiple-Tor-instances/README.md

-# multiple Tor instances for Hidden#_Tunnel (used to work with e.g, SoCat)
+# Multiple Tor instances for Hidden_Tunnel (I used to work with e.g, SoCat)
-Run multiple Tor instances with different configuration files (torrc) to host different hidden services on the same machine.
+Run multiple Tor instances with different configuration files (torrc) to host different hidden services/tunnels on the same machine.
-Make sure you have the Tor service installed.
+- Make sure you have the Tor service installed.
 - Create a new directory for each hidden service configuration:
 ```bash
 sudo mkdir -p /etc/tor/instances/hidden_service_1